Moving to Universal Credit if you have an existing legacy benefit claim

 The government have produced guidance on transitional protection on the gov.uk website.

-I get Tax Credits and have savings over £16,000, will I be able to claim Universal Credit?
+I was getting Tax Credits and have savings over £16,000, will I be able to claim Universal Credit?

 You cannot normally claim Universal Credit if you have savings or other assets (called capital by Universal Credit) over £16,000.
 However, if you claim Universal Credit after you have received your migration notice and before the deadline (or final deadline) any capital/savings you have over £16,000 is disregarded for the first 12 months of your claim.